Cycles

 For months, my study has been environmental cycles: carbon, nitrogen, phosphorous.
 After a decade without periods, I'm getting to grips with with the phases of the menstrual cycle.
 I'm learning how to cook and eat properly, which involves learning about hunger, mood, and fatigue cycles.
 I bought an almanac and take note of the phases of the moon.

+To understand the natural world, I try to tune into seasonal cycles, weather cycles, wind patterns, ocean currents and regenerative cycles.
 It makes me wonder how much of our experience should be cyclical.
 How many cycles we've tried to straighten, hammering them out like a piece of steel.

 So much of our taught approach is always on.
 We must always be productive, give it our all, have it all, constantly and all at the same time.